 Child Support.
 It is one issue that can slow down a divorce case.
 But there are five things that you should know about Michigan child support before you bring your divorce to a standstill over the amount of child support being proposed or ordered.

 Child Support is controlled by statute.

 In Michigan, child support is codified in law.
 It is known as the Support and Parenting Time Enforcement Act, MCL 552.601 et seq.
 It was enacted in 1982.
 It has been modified six times since being enacted, with the last amendment happening in 2001.

 Child Support is not modifiable retroactively.

-Once a child support order has been entered by the court, it cannot be retroactively modified except for limited circumstances.
+Once the court has entered a child support order, it cannot be retroactively modified except for limited circumstances.
 MCL 552.603(2).
-This means once child support is due, which is the first of a month after an order has entered, it cannot be modified after that due date.
+This means once child support is due, the first of a month after an order has been entered, it cannot be modified after that due date.
 However, there are some exceptions to this rule.
 The first exception is when child support is ordered under a temporary order.
 MCL 552.603(3).
-Another exception is when the parties agree to a retroactive modification and that agreement is approved by the court.
+Another exception is when the parties agree to a retroactive modification, and the court approves that agreement.
 MCL 552.603(5).
-Another exception is when the individual required by the Friend of the Court knowingly and intentionally fails to report, refuses to report, or knowingly misrepresents his or her income.
+Another exception is when the individual required by the Friend of the Court knowingly and intentionally fails to report, refuses to report, or knowingly misrepresents their income.
 In this situation, the court may retroactively correct the amount of support after notice and an opportunity to be heard.
 MCL 552.603b.

 Filing a motion and providing notice to the other party can create a date for retroactive modification.